sajohnstone/architects-guide-to-databricks/book/04-chapter-two.md

 ## 2.2 Workspaces, Clusters, and Notebooks

-A workspace is akin to an environment (not always the case) but each workspace has a unique url accoated with it.
-A workspace acts of as a container for all of your work.
+A **workspace** is akin to an environment (but not always the case) but each workspace has a unique url accoated with it.
+A workspace acts of as a container for all of your work so things like clusters, jobs and notebooks are all associated with a workspace.

 A **cluster** is the compute environment that executes your workloads.
 Clusters can be long-lived for interactive development or ephemeral for running jobs.
-The compute plane allows you to scale clusters according to your workload demands, balancing cost and performance.
+Compute can be serverless e.g. running in the Serverless Control Plane on in your own environment using the Classic Compute Plane.
+Clusters according to your workload demands, balancing cost and performance.

 **Notebooks** are the interactive interface where most development happens.
 They support multiple languages (Python, SQL, R, Scala) and allow you to mix code, documentation, and visualizations.

-While notebooks are excellent for experimentation, production workloads are typically run via jobs to ensure reliability and reproducibility.
+We will talk about plenty of other concepts but if you understand this and a bit about how data is organised you will understand the fundaments.

 ---

-## 2.3 Delta Lake Basics
+## 2.3 Storage Basics

-Delta Lake underpins the reliability of the Databricks lakehouse.
-By sitting on top of object storage in the Data Plane, it brings **ACID transactions**, schema enforcement, time travel, and support for upserts and deletes to your data lake.

-This means your tables are consistent, historical versions of your data are accessible, and complex update patterns (like slowly changing dimensions) are easier to implement.
-Delta Lake effectively prevents the “data swamp” problem that often arises with unstructured data lakes.
+**Catalogs** are the top level storage container in Databricks so when we are referring to data we typically go catalog.schema.table.
+Within a catalog you can store structured data in tables and unstructured data in managed volumes.
+Databricks has the concept of managed and unmanaged tables, managed tables are stored in Deltalake format operate more like a typical data warehouse.
+Unmanaged tables leaves the data where it is, but still allows you to perform SQL and Spark queries over it.

+Delta Lake format is based on Parquet — when you create a managed table, it stores the table’s rows as Parquet files.
+How these files are stored and managed is controlled by the Delta Lake library, which also writes a transaction log (stored in the _delta_log folder) that enables time travel and ACID transactions.

 ---

 ## 2.4 Jobs and Workflows